isabella232/customer-success.en/help/customer-success/customer-intelligence-with-virtual-analyst.md

 * Limited technical expertise - can knowledge be shared and data democratized
 * Customer expectations - can your team react dynamically to customer behaviors changes

-## Master Customer Intelligence with Virtual Assistant, powered by Adobe Sensei
+## Master customer intelligence with Virtual Assistant, powered by Adobe Sensei

 ![Customer Intelligence](assets/customer-intelligence.png)

-### 3 Levels of Customer Intelligence
+### 3 Levels of customer intelligence

 When it comes to a successful customer intelligence strategy, we need to move through three levels (see Figure 1 above) from: (a) data collection, to (b) data processing, to (c) analytics and machine learning, before we can finally take action and optimize our content and ads.